Crosswalk Accidents Involving Pedestrians

 Alcohol contributed to almost half of pedestrian fatalities, including in accidents caused by intoxicated pedestrians and drunk drivers.
 Distraction also played a major role in pedestrian injuries, including cell phone use by both pedestrians and drivers.
 Excessive speed prevented drivers from stopping in time to avoid a collision and resulted in more severe injuries when collisions with pedestrians occurred.Recover from the Driver Who Struck You While You Walked, Ran or Biked

 Berenson Injury Law helps pedestrians who have been injured in traffic accidents.
 To discuss your claim in detail, schedule an appointment with our Dallas-Fort Worth auto accident attorney at 817-885-8000.
-Your first consultation is free and we represent on a contingency arrangement.
+Your first consultation is free and we represent on a contingency arrangement, which means that if you do not win your case, you do not owe any money for attorney’s fees or expenses.